 WARNING: This story contains explicit language.

-On Monday, The Challenge announced it had “severed ties” with Nguyen following her comments.
+On Monday, the reality competition series’ official Twitter account announced that they have “severed ties” with Nguyen following her offensive comments.

 “As a result of Dee Nguyen’s offensive comments on the Black Lives Matter movement, we have severed ties with her.
 Out of respect for our Challengers, we’ll air our season as planned.
 We strongly condemn systemic racism and stand with those raising their voices against injustice,” The Challenge tweeted.